John Drummond, 1st Lord Drummond

-John Drummond, 1st Lord Drummond (died 1519), was a Scottish statesman.
+Sir John Drummond, 1st Lord Drummond (died 1519), was a Scottish statesman.

-Drummond, ninth successive knight of his family, was the eldest son of Sir Malcolm Drummond of Cargill and Stobhall, Perthshire, by his marriage with Mariota, eldest daughter of Sir David Murray of Tullibardine in the same county.
+Drummond, ninth successive knight of his family, was the eldest son of Sir Malcolm Drummond of Cargill and Stobhall, Perthshire, Chief of Clan Drummond (d.
+1470), by his marriage in 1445 with Mariot or Mariota, eldest daughter of Sir David Murray of Tullibardine in the same county, and wife Margaret Colquhoun, paternal grandson of Sir Walter Drummond of Cargill and Stobhall, Chief of Clan Drummond (d.
+1455), and wife Margaret Ruthven, daughter of Sir William Ruthven of that Ilk and wife, and great-grandson of Sir John Drummond of Cargill and Stobhall, 12th Thane of Lennox, Chief of Clan Drummond (b.
+Drymen, Stirlingshire, 1356, d.
+1428), Justiciar of Scotia, and wife Elizabeth Sinclair (b.
+1363), daughter of Henry Sinclair, 1st Earl of Orkney, and wife Jean Haliburton.

 He sat in parliament 6 May 1471, under the designation of Lord of Stobhall.
 On 20 March 1473–4 he had a charter of the offices of seneschal and coroner of the earldom of Strathearn, in which he was confirmed in the succeeding reign.
 In 1483 he was one of the ambassadors to treat with the English King, with a safe-conduct (passport) granted 29 November of that year; again, on 6 August 1484, to treat of the marriage of James, Prince of Scotland, and Anne de la Pole, niece of Richard III.
 He was a commissioner for settling border differences nominated by the treaty of Nottingham, 22 September 1484; his safe-conduct into England being dated on the ensuing 29 November.

 James III of Scotland took the office of Steward of Strathearn from Drummond in September 1475, making him his enemy.
 Although Drummond was raised to the peerage by the title of Lord Drummond, 29 January 1488, soon after he joined the rebel party against James III, and he sat in the first parliament of James IV, 6 October 1488.

 In this same year he was appointed a privy councillor and justiciary of Scotland, and was afterwards constable of the castle of Stirling.
 In 1489 John Stewart, 1st Earl of Lennox, rose in revolt against the king.
 He had encamped at Gartalunane, on the south bank of the Forth, in the parish of Aberfoyle, but during the darkness of the night of 11 October was surprised and utterly routed by Drummond.
 As one of the commissioners to redress border and other grievances, Drummond had a safe-conduct into England 22 May 1495, 26 July 1511, 24 January 1513, and 20 April 1514.